Maryland Marijuana Laws

 Despite some state marijuana laws permitting the use and sale of marijuana, federal law still criminalizes the possession and sale of marijuana by way of the Controlled Substance Act (and in cases where state and federal law conflict, federal law always wins out).
 However, most federal law enforcement agencies have not intruded on states’ handling of the majority of marijuana cases.
 But possessing marijuana on federal land has been a pain point for some people, so bear that in mind.
 Even so, the federal government still has the power to penalize everything from simple pot possession to the manufacturing and cultivation as well as trafficking and distribution of marijuana.

 State marijuana laws are constantly changing and evolving every year.
 You should know your rights or responsibilities under Maryland’s drug laws, particularly if you have an existing drug case.
-The good news is that there are many qualified lawyers near you who can help.
-You can contact a Maryland drug crime attorney for a free initial case assessment to learn more.
+So, if you've been charged with a drug crime in Maryland, or simply want to learn more about the state's marijuana laws, it's best to contact a drug crime lawyer in your area today.